 Any student wishing to use the above equipment and facilities should seek the approval of the faculty member overseeing its operation.
-The student and/or his adviser is expected to find or attempt to find funding for the use of the analytical equipment.
+The student and/or his advisor is expected to find or attempt to find funding for the use of the analytical equipment.
+Any analytical facilities to be used outside of UC Davis must be submitted for approval through the Department pre-purchasing system prior to work starting.